mansakrishna23/mansakrishna23.github.io/about.md

 ---
 ![mansa.png]({{ site.baseurl }}/images/mansa.png)

-Mansa Krishna is an undergraduate student pursuing a bachelors degree in Applied Mathematics with a specialization in Computing at UCLA.
-She is currently an undergraduate researcher with the Pablo Saide Research Group affiliated with UCLA and intends to pursue graduate studies in the Earth Sciences.
-Her primary research interests include applications of Machine Learning and Numerical Methods to the Earth Sciences.
+Mansa Krishna graduated from UCLA with a bachelors degree in Applied Mathematics and a specialization in Computing.
+She was formerly an undergraduate researcher with the Pablo Saide Research Group affiliated with UCLA and is pursuing graduate studies in the Earth Sciences at Dartmouth.
+Her primary research interests include applications of Machine Learning to Ice Sheet Modeling.

 ### More Information